Rees-Dart Track Info & Bus Transport

 Q. How long is the walk between each hut?

 A. The Rees-Dart is a moderately demanding tramp and most days average 6-8 hours of walking.
-A detailed breakdown of the walking distances can be found here.
+A detailed breakdown of the walking distances can be found on the map above.

 Q. I am walking the Cascade Saddle, what transport do you provide?